CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

     `switch the light on`

-    Review the result that is returned, noting that it includes the predicted intent (which should be **switch_on**) and the predicted entity (**device**) with confidence scores that indicates the probability the model calculated for the predicted intent and entity.
+    Review the result that is returned, noting that it includes the predicted intent (which should be **switch_on**) and the predicted entity (**device**) with confidence scores that indicate the probability the model calculated for the predicted intent and entity.
 The JSON tab shows the comparative confidence for each potential intent (the one with the highest confidence score is the predicted intent)

     ![](media/results(1).png)

-1. Clear text box and test the model with the following utterances under *Enter your own text, or upload a text document*:
+1. Clear the text box and test the model with the following utterances under *Enter your own text, or upload a text document*:

     - `turn off the fan`
     - `put the light on`
     - `put the fan off`

-You have now successfully configured a conversational language project, and defined entities, intents, and utterances.
+You have now successfully configured a conversational language project and defined entities, intents, and utterances.
 You have seen how to train and deploy a model in the Language Studio.
 And you have tried it out with both utterances you defined, and some that you did not explicitly define but the model was able to determine.

 > **NOTE**: Conversational language understanding provides the intelligence to interpret the intention of the input; it doesn't perform any actions such as turning on the light or the fan.
 A developer would need to build an application that uses the Conversational Language Understanding model to determine the user's intent, and then automate the appropriate action.